ofasgard/CalzoneBlog/blogs/mimikatz-frida-part-2.md

 ![A screenshot of the output from the final version of MimiScan.py](/img/mimiscan-decrypted.png)

-You can find the full script [here](#).
 And with that, we've created a basic Mimikatz-alike written almost entirely in Frida!
+You can find the full script, and all of the code associated with this project, [here](https://github.com/ofasgard/mimiscan).

 ## Conclusion